To prevent and reduce the impact of diabetes a range of local and statewide programs focus on:

 Diabetes NSW & ACT resources

-Diabetes NSW & ACT are a trusted source of information and have a number of factsheets that have been designed to help you better manage your diabetes, stay healthy and live well.
+Diabetes NSW & ACT is a trusted source of information with factsheets and other resources designed to help you better manage your diabetes, stay healthy and live well.

-They cover a wide range of topics designed to help you maintain your good physical and mental health and lower the risk of developing complications.
+These resources cover a wide range of topics to help you maintain good physical and mental health and lower the risk of developing complications.

-The Get Healthy Service is a free phone and online NSW Health coaching service supporting people over 16 years of age living in NSW to make lifestyle changes.
+The Get Healthy service is a free phone and online NSW Health coaching service supporting people over 16 years of age living in NSW to make lifestyle changes, for example to:

 • set and achieve their health goals